vipinvkmenon/terraform-exporter-btp/docs/btptf_export_by-json.md

 ### Options

 ```
-  -p, --from string   path to JSON file with resources (default "btpResources.json")
   -h, --help          help for by-json
+  -p, --path string   path to JSON file with list of resources (default "btpResources.json")
 ```

 ### Options inherited from parent commands